Dragon-Slaying: A Policy for Disaster (part II)

 Blog

-Cultural stories such as the dragon slaying myth tell us that it is good to annihilate evil, the Buddha's teachings on dependent origination however show us that 'slaying dragons' can have grave consequences.
+Is it is good to annihilate evil?
+The Buddha's teachings on dependent origination show us how 'slaying dragons' may have grave consequences for the future.

 Joseph Campbell was a leading figure in the field of comparative mythology.
 Editor and friend of the Swiss psychologist Carl Gustav Jung, Campbell was a great believer in the power and importance of myths.
 Like Jung, he believed that myths contained the basic ideas that provide the structure for our thought and consequent behaviour.
 Another term for these basic ideas is archetypes.
 Jung popularised the notion of a collective psyche (Greek: soul) populated by archetypal forms and proposed that these forms could be found underlying whole cultures.
 Campbell spent a lifetime exploring Jung’s hypothesis through his close examination of the myths that gave birth to the world’s different cultures.